Bridgeport, Chicago: Politics

 Bridgeport has been the home or birthplace of five mayors of Chicago, representing all but 10 years between 1933 and 2011, illustrating the neighborhood's influence on Chicago politics for most of the 20th century.
 These five men were Edward Joseph Kelly, mayor of Chicago from 1933 to 1947; Martin H. Kennelly, mayor of Chicago from 1947 to 1955; Richard J. Daley, mayor of Chicago from 1955 until his death in 1976; Michael A. Bilandic, initially appointed by City Council to finish Richard J. Daley's term as mayor, the former Bridgeport alderman won the special election in 1977 and served until 1979; and Richard M. Daley, mayor of Chicago from 1989 until 2011.

 Kelly, Kennelly, the elder Daley, and Bilandic comprised an unbroken, 46-year period (1933–1979) in which Bridgeport was home to the city's mayor.
 Richard J. Daley is widely acknowledged as being the architect of the Chicago's 'machine politics' for a large part of the 20th century.
 Daley's base was rooted largely in Bridgeport's working-class Irish population with the 11th Ward as his vanguard.
 The 11th Ward Democratic party, which is headquartered in Bridgeport near 36th Street and Halsted, remains a stronghold of the Daley family today, until recently represented by Alderman Patrick Daley Thompson and still represented on the Cook County Board of Commissioners by his uncle John P. Daley.
 John Daley is also the Democratic Committeeman for the 11th ward.
 Alderman Thompson represents the third generation of the Daley family to serve in Chicago politics.
 He is the grandson of Richard J. Daley and the nephew of Richard M. Daley.
 Thompson was sworn into office in May 2015 (serving until a criminal conviction in February 2022 disqualified him from public office).

 In the 2016 presidential election, Bridgeport went for Hillary Clinton over Donald Trump by a two-to-one margin.
 Residents cast 7,471 votes for Clinton, 2,859 votes for Trump, and approximately 550 ballots for third party candidates.
 In 2012, Barack Obama won Bridgeport by a larger margin of nearly three-to-one.
 The area cast 6,988 votes for Obama, 2,352 votes for Mitt Romney, and approximately 200 votes were cast for third party candidates.

-Bridgeport is represented in the Illinois Senate by Tony Muñoz and in the Illinois House of Representatives by Theresa Mah.
+Bridgeport is represented in the Illinois Senate by Javier Cervantes and in the Illinois House of Representatives by Theresa Mah.